kissofjudase23/Doc-DSA/coding_interview.md

             return new_head
           ```
   * 086: Partition List (M)
+    * Description:
       * Given a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
     * Approach1: Split and Merge, Time:O(n), Space:O(1)
       * Python
         ```python